NeuroTechX/ntx_slack_archive/eegdata.md

  >in my interpretation, i prefer to think of this idea of the entire pipeline as the classifier. thank you for the advice

+5/6/2017 12:42 AM

+ **jfrayshe** :

+ >Long time reader first time poster, was wondering if anyone could point me to some datasets that would be useful for analyzing neural oscillations?

+>